 Notice how participants are replaced by channels.
-In particular this implies that buyer2 can distinguish the receptions from seller and buyer1 only because they happen on distinct channels.
-But if the same channel were used then there would be no way for buyer2 to ensure that the first communication was with seller and the second with buyer1.
-Thus the use of explicit channels instead of explicit participants in session types makes projection more difficult.
+In particular this implies that buyer2 can distinguish the receptions from seller and buyer1 because they happen on distinct channels.
+Thus, in a sense, explicit channels play the same role of explicit participants in session types, except that the presence of channels makes global type analysis more difficult.
 This explains why such a feature has been abandoned in [DY11] (the latest follow up of the multi-party sessions work) where global types no longer specify channels and session types use participants instead of channels (see later on).

 We said that [HYC08] enforces sequentiality only on a per channel basis.
-Concretely, this means that for every projection the interactions on h in the first and fifth or sixth lines of the protocol in (6) must happen in the same relative order as they appear in the global types, and the same must hold for interactions on k' in the third and sixth lines.
+Concretely, this means that for every projection the interactions on h in the first and fifth or sixth lines of the protocol in (7.1) must happen in the same relative order as they appear in the global types, and the same must hold for interactions on k' in the third and sixth lines.
 A rough way to ensure this property would be to prune all actions that are not on a given channel and then impose a well-formedness condition akin to the one we introduced in Definition 4.2.
-In [HYC08] much a finer-grained technique is used:

-it performs a global analysis of the dependency relation of a global type and ensures sequentiality on a given channel by exploiting synchronization information on interactions occurring also on different channels.
-In [CHY07] a strictier condition (dubbed "well-threadedness") is described for dyadic sessions, and it enforces a sequentiality condition similar to our well-formedness.
+In [HYC08] much a finer-grained technique is used: it performs a global analysis of the dependency relation of a global type and ensures sequentiality on a given channel by exploiting synchronization information on interactions occurring also on different channels.
+In [CHY07] a stricter condition (dubbed "well-threadedness") is described for dyadic sessions, and it enforces a sequentiality condition similar to our well-formedness.